ideesculture/meshviewer/README.md

 # 3jsObjViewer
 ============

-3D OBJ file viewer in Three.JS (WebGL)
+Simple 3D objects file viewer in Three.JS (WebGL)

+## Target

+The objective is to create a simple object viewer that can well handle low-rez 3d meshes & textures for CollectiveAccess.

 ## Howto